martynakurbiel52/Keras/README.md

-# Keras-
+# Keras
-Keras lab - MNIST Classification with Sequential NN and CNN
+Lboratory - MNIST Classification with Sequential NN and CNN